elisabethkoert/FEATHER/docs/User-Guide/How-FEATHER-Works.md

 This page explains the core ideas behind FEATHER in plain language, with no coding background assumed.
 Understanding this before you start the ABR/IC/Histology walkthroughs will save you a lot of confusion later — most error messages and unexpected behavior make sense once you understand these few concepts.

-If you want the full technical version of this page (class names, properties, file formats), see the Developer Guide's [[Architecture Overview|Developer-Guide-Architecture-Overview]].
+If you want the full technical version of this page (class names, properties, file formats), see the Developer Guide's [Architecture Overview](../Developer-Guide/Architecture-Overview.md).
 This also helps you to understand what is saved where so it is advisable to read through it once.

 ---